core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The 'unprotected' field SHALL additionally include the following parameter:

     - CounterSignature0 : its value is set to the counter signature of the COSE object, computed by the endpoint by means of its own private key as described in Section 4.5 of {{RFC8152}}.
+The presence of this parameter is explicitly signaled, by using one of the reserved significant bit of the first byte of flag bits in the value of the OSCORE Option (see Section 6.1 of {{I-D.ietf-core-object-security}}).

 ## OSCORE Header Compression {#compression}